What is Floxing?

-The Fluoroquinolones have the unique capabilities of cause delayed adverse events.
-These are adverse events that, unfortunately for many, do not appear right away but instead the manifest days, weeks, or months after completing a course of therapy.
-The mechanisms remain poorly understood but researchers know they involved the mitochondria (a).
-Because of this unique symptom presentation, many patients nor doctors suspect fluoroquinolone involvement.
-The delay from consumption to manifestation separates cause and effect.
-This contributes to the view that the fluoroquinolones are benign therapy.
-Many patients and doctors are puzzles by the symptom onset and presentation and do not suspect that an antibiotic could cause such damage.
+The Fluoroquinolones have the unique capabilities of causing delayed adverse events.
+These are adverse events that, unfortunately for many individuals, do not appear right immediately but instead manifest themselves days, weeks, or months after completion of drug therapy.
+The mechanisms remain poorly understood but researchers suspect they involve the mitochondria (a).
+Because of this unique presentation, the patients and often the doctors do not suspect Fluoroquinolone antibiotic involvement.
+The delay in manifestation of symptoms, which can be significant for some individuals, separates cause and effect confounding diagnosis.
+Delayed adverse events contributes to the mistaken view that the Fluoroquinolones are benign pharmaceuticals with a good safety profile.
+Often, patients and doctors are puzzled by the syndrome of symptoms in regards to their onset and presentation and often do not suspect that an antibiotic could cause such damage.

-It is important for patients (and many doctors) to understand that, the Fluoroquinolones are fundamentally different than any other class of antibiotics.
+A majority of patients and many doctors are uninformed on the method of action of the Fluoroquinolones.
+This also has led to a false sense of security in regards to safety.
+It is vitally important for patients and doctors to understand that, the Fluoroquinolones are fundamentally different than any other class of antibiotics.
 Our culture’s mindset often associates all antibiotics together as benign substances (penicillin and the pink liquid syndrome).
-The Fluoroquinolones method of action is different from other, safer antibiotics.
+Again, the Fluoroquinolones method of action is different from other, safer antibiotics.
 They are Topoisomerase Inhibitors and are considered chemotherapy, as in anti-cancer style medication!
-As preposterous as this may sound to some, a quick google scholar search will provide refutable proof.
+As preposterous as this may sound, a quick google scholar search will provide irrefutable proof.
 The only other Topoisomerase inhibitors that exist in the medical realm are chemotherapy (Anti-tumor/anti-cancer) drugs.
-Their chemotherapeutic method of action makes them toxic against mitochondria, which also accounts for their ability to cause delayed adverse events as mentioned above.
+Their chemotherapeutic method of action makes them very toxic against eukaryotic mitochondria, which also accounts for their ability to cause delayed adverse events as mentioned above.
 For more information on their chemotherapeutic method of action, see the following documentation:

 To the average doctor and to many patients, the adverse events of Fluoroquinolones are disparate and by all definitions, outrageous.
 There really is no good measure for the type and scope of their damage potential.
 This style of damage is ‘off the radar scope’ of most doctors who are taught outdated paradigms in medical school.
-The documented damages range from permanent nerve damage, tendons spontaneously rupturing, organ failure, psychosis, and literally dozens more.
-Most doctors find the broad scope of the damages that can be caused by the fluoroquinolones preposterous and they simply can’t wrap their heads around a differential diagnosis to include the Fluoroquinolones.
-Most of them don’t know what to look for or how to connect the symptoms.
+The documented damages range from permanent nerve damage, tendons spontaneously rupturing, organ failure, psychosis, and dozens more.
+Most doctors find the broad scope of the damages in the Fluoroquinolone Toxicity syndrome preposterous and they simply can’t wrap their heads around a differential diagnosis to include the Fluoroquinolones.
+Despite the symptom being listed in the drug literature, most doctors don’t know what to look for or how to connect the symptoms.

-Despite the fact that the FDA, some academic researchers, and a small amount of doctors acknowledge the ability of the fluoroquinolones to cause these damages, and it is documented by Black Box warnings and in the drug literature, a cognitive dissonance exists and it is usually not suspected nor connected by doctors.
+Despite the fact that the FDA, some academic researchers, and a small amount of doctors acknowledge the ability of the Fluoroquinolones to cause these damages, and despite documentation by Black Box warnings and the manufacturer’s drug literature, a cognitive dissonance exists and Fluoroquinolone Toxicity is usually not suspected nor connected by doctors.
 These drugs truly have fallen through the cracks in our pharmacovigilance system.

 Doctors remain woefully ignorant to the propensity for the Fluoroquinolones to do such levels of harm, mainly because they do not understand the Fluoroquinolones unique method of action and their ability to separate cause and effect.
 The FDA in the recent past, has recognized this syndrome and has coined the phrase Fluoroquinolone Associated Disability or FQAD (8).